Vertigo: Signs and symptoms

 Vertigo is a sensation of spinning while stationary.
 It is commonly associated with nausea or vomiting, unsteadiness (postural instability), falls, changes to a person's thoughts, and difficulties in walking.
 Recurrent episodes in those with vertigo are common and frequently impair the quality of life.
 Blurred vision, difficulty in speaking, a lowered level of consciousness, and hearing loss may also occur.
 The signs and symptoms of vertigo can present as a persistent (insidious) onset or an episodic (sudden) onset.

 Persistent onset vertigo is characterized by symptoms lasting for longer than one day and is caused by degenerative changes that affect balance as people age.
-Naturally, the nerve conduction slows with aging and a decreased vibratory sensation is common.
+Nerve conduction slows with aging, and a decreased vibratory sensation is common as a result.
 Additionally, there is a degeneration of the ampulla and otolith organs with an increase in age.
 Persistent onset is commonly paired with central vertigo signs and symptoms.

 The characteristics of an episodic onset vertigo are indicated by symptoms lasting for a smaller, more memorable amount of time, typically lasting for only seconds to minutes.

+Genetics

+A large meta-analysis of genome-wide association study (GWAS) associated six genes with vertigo and implicated the proteins they encode in the biology of the inner ear.